SEALIUM® success story

 Close collaboration along the supply chain won French company, Construction Navales et Industrielles Méditerranée (CNIM), a €125 million order for four of its innovative landing catamaran (L-Cat), with options over four more from the Délégation Générale de l’Armement (French government agency for weaponry).
 The vessels are built at the Socarenam shipyard at Saint-Malo, northern France, using Constellium’s patented SEALIUM® alloy, supplied by Almet Marine.

 “A special three-way partnership was formed between CNIM, Almet Marine and Constellium in January 2009 for the project,” he explains.
-Under the agreement, sections and plates are delivered to Almet at Carquefou (France), where the use of computer numerical controlled (CNC) underwater plasma cutting machines enables Almet to deliver a “kit” of parts to the shipyard for assembly, which accelerates and simplifies the whole process.
+Under the agreement, sections and plates are delivered to Almet at our plant in France, where the use of computer numerical controlled (CNC) underwater plasma cutting machines enables Almet to deliver a “kit” of parts to the shipyard for assembly, which accelerates and simplifies the whole process.